ASML Holding NV Earnings - Q1 2026 Analysis & Highlights

 Growth Opportunities and Strategies

-NXE:3800E system upgrade providing 10 wafer per hour increase with 230 wafer per hour available immediately to all customers.
+NXE:3800E system upgrade providing 10 wafers per hour increase, with 230 wafers per hour available immediately to all customers.

-NXE:3800F system raising wafer per hour specification from 250 to 260 wafers per hour, with shipping starting in 2027 and full volume in 2028.
+NXE:3800F system raising wafer per hour specification from 250 to 260 wafers per hour, with shipments starting in 2027 and full volume in 2028.

 High NA platform has processed over 0.5 million wafers and achieved over 80% availability.

-High NA can replace complex multi-patterning processes, with single High NA exposure replacing three or four Low NA exposures in some use cases.
+High NA can replace complex multi-patterning processes, with single High NA exposure replacing three or four Low NA exposures for some use cases.

-High NA can reduce process steps by factor of 10 for some critical layers.
+High NA can reduce process steps by a factor of 10 for some critical layers.

-Target line pitches of 18 nanometer for logic and contact pitches below 28 nanometer for DRAM with High NA.
+High NA targeting line pitches of 18 nanometer for logic and contact pitches below 28 nanometer for DRAM.

-High NA can support single expose for at least three nodes in logic and DRAM.
+High NA can support single exposure for at least three nodes in logic and DRAM.

-Customers testing High NA on product wafers and moving closer to bringing High NA into high-volume manufacturing.
+Customers testing High NA on product wafers and moving closer to high-volume manufacturing.

-Entering advanced packaging with XT:260 tool with continued good traction.
+Advanced packaging entry with XT:260 tool showing good traction.

-Working on multiple fronts to increase capacity, including supply chain preparation for 90 Low NA capability and 600 total deep UV capability.
+Supply chain preparation enabling capability of 90 Low NA systems and 600 total deep UV systems.

-Maturity of NXE:3800E tool improving, allowing great progress on cycle time in factory.
+NXE:3800E tool maturity improvements enabling progress on cycle time in manufacturing.

 Financial Guidance and Outlook